The Arc of Tri-Cities receives many phone call inquiries about lawyers familiar with disability issues.

 The following Attorneys and Law Firms and are familiar with Disability Law and have been highly recommended by families of the Arc of Tri-Cities.

-If you have a recommendation please to contact us at firstname.lastname@example.org
+If you have a recommendation please contact firstname.lastname@example.org.

 (If you are looking for "Attorneys Familiar With Guardianship" please visit the Guardianship page.

 A local Law firm that Attorney Brian Davis has been involved in helping individuals with Developmental Disabilities and Developmental Disabilities Administration issues.

 "Our practice focuses on serving individuals who experience disabling conditions, their families, and the professionals who serve them"

 The Special Needs Alliance is a national, non-profit organization committed to helping individuals with disabilities, their families and the professionals who serve them.
 Many of our member attorneys have family members with special needs; all of them work regularly with public benefits, guardianships/conservatorships, planning for disabilities and special education issues.
 We volunteer significant time to the special needs community and advocate for legislative and regulatory change to improve quality of life for individuals with disabilities.